Bring the Colour to Radiotherapy

 Patients, their families and carers should have access to calming, well equipped spaces during treatment.
-We know that environment has a significant impact on mood, and that a more calming environment can reduce stress and anxiety, allowing the clinical team to better engage with patients, and ultimately improving treatment outcomes.
+We know that environment has a significant impact on mood, and that a more calming environment can reduce stress and anxiety, allowing the clinical team to better engage with patients, and ultimately improve treatment outcomes.

-We are raising money to make substantial improvements to our Radiotherapy department, to create a warm and welcoming space which helps patients feel more at ease.
 The Cancer Fund have worked together with the radiotherapy team to plan renovations, including:

 Updating the initial waiting area by installing:

-- Engaging artwork that brings a sense of nature and natural light to the area
+• Engaging artwork that brings a sense of nature and natural light to the area

-- A children’s play area
+• A children’s play area

-- Wi-Fi connections so patients and carers can contact loved ones
+• Wi-Fi connections so patients and carers can contact loved ones

-- Better, clearer signage
+• Better, clearer signage

 Installing ambient lighting and projections in the CT Scanner Room